pxsloot/cpm_disk_factory/README.md

 for git.
 Consequently, the script will ignore dot-files.
 They would show up in CP/M as a file with only an extention.
 * not a bug: script will overwrite anything with the name CPM128.img, CPM64.img and cfdisk.ide.
-It's a factory.
+It's a factory, just build it again.
-* the download pkg format on the disk image is perhaps not the smallest format, but it's convenient from this side of cp/m.
+* the download pkg format on the disk image is perhaps not the sma(ll|rt)est format, but it's convenient from this side of cp/m.
 It's there if you want to provision your cp/m machine over serial
-* text file conversion is problematic.
-My timing is off.

 # TODO